 The Florence Reinauer Memorial Music Award and The Marjorie Vandervoort Vocal Award

-Donations to underwrite these awards are welcomed and are tax deductible.
-To make a donation to either Award, please go to the Donations page.
-The Ridgewood Choral thanks you in advance for your support of our Awards.
-Donors and honorees are listed in the annual concert program.
+Donations to this fund are welcomed and are tax deductible.
+To make a donation to the Marjorie Vandervoort Award, please go to the Donations page, or simply click on this link: Annual Fund Donation Form.
+Acknowledgements of donations to either Award will be sent, and both the donor and honoree will be listed in the latest spring concert program.
+The Ridgewood Choral thanks you in advance for your support of our Awards, and the young and talented musicians they support.

 PAST MUSIC AWARD WINNERS